domenicostefani/ONNXruntime-VSTplugin-template/README.md

 Crosscompilation has been tested as a headless plugin for the Elk Audio OS on a Raspberry PI4.
 `/libs` includes an onnxruntime (`1.7.0`) binary for linux-aarch64.

+Clone with `--recursive` to get the submodule dependencies.

 ## Instruction for Elk Audio OS

 1. Open `OnnxTemplatePlugin.jucer` with the Projucer and save to generate the project files.